Jason Newsted: Equipment and bass rig

 In July 2024, Sadowsky announced a Limited Edition Jason Newsted Signature model, his first since the company's endorsement in 1997.
 This special edition includes a total of 13 bass guitars, with eight 4-string models priced at $7,500 and five 5-string models priced at $7,800.
 By September 1, 2024, all basses were sold.

 Personal life

 Newsted was married in 1988 to Judy Talbert but the couple divorced in 1991 during the recordings of the Black Album.
 He is currently married to his longtime girlfriend Nicole Leigh Smith, whom he wed in October 2012.
 Nicole, an artist, encouraged him to try painting.
+Newsted has no children.

 Shoulder injury

 On October 23, 2006, Newsted was injured while attempting to catch a falling bass amp head (the bass amp head which was used for recording Metallica, Load and Reload).
 The accident resulted in a torn anterior labrum in his left shoulder and a rotator cuff and biceps tear in the right.
 He was scheduled for immediate surgery, and underwent a lengthy rehab process.
 During this time he was unable to play, and began to express himself through painting.
 On January 4, 2007, he was back playing his bass again.

 Newsted later reported that he had been addicted to painkillers, having taken such medication from his time in Metallica to cope with neck problems but without understanding the risks.
 After his shoulder injury the painkiller use became a problem, but Newsted said he had not used any since about 2010.